-Two ministers – Marise Payne, Foreign Affairs and Women, and Alex Hawke, International Development and the Pacific – have noted in the foreword that Australia’s “neighbors are particularly vulnerable to the health of the economic impacts of the pandemic”.
-They emphasied neighborhood focus by highlighting that “how our neighborhood emerges from this crisis will determine Australia’s economic and strategic circumstances for decades”.
+Two ministers – Marise Payne, Foreign Affairs and Women, and Alex Hawke, International Development and the Pacific – have noted in the foreword that Australia’s “neighbours are particularly vulnerable to the health of the economic impacts of the pandemic”.
+They emphasised neighbourhood focus by highlighting that “how our neighbourhood emerges from this crisis will determine Australia’s economic and strategic circumstances for decades”.

 The strategy recognises the COVID-19 pandemic as one of the most profound challenges to economic development and human wellbeing in the past century.
 It also recognises the risks the pandemic has posed to the 2030 Sustainable Development Goals.

 Resonating directly to the overarching framework for Australia’s international engagement, the proposed strategy seeks to contribute to a stable, prosperous and resilient Indo-Pacific region in the wake of COVID-19.
 In an operational sense, the strategy emphasises high-quality as well as flexible and adaptive support to the region.

 Interestingly, this strategy has been launched to “encompass both Official Development Assistance (ODA) and other elements of Australia’s economic, diplomatic, trade, security and migration policies, and our advocacy in multilateral fora”.

 The three core action areas that have been identified for support are health security, stability, and economic recovery.
 There is an added emphasis on protecting the most vulnerable, especially women and girls.